 However, there is a significant amount of risk associated with stocks, particularly Tesla’s stock.

 In this article, we are going to list out and discuss several risk factors associated with investing in Tesla’s stocks.

-Risk 1: Tesla has not been consistently profitable
+Risk 1: Tesla has not made a single profit since IPO

 Risk 2: Tesla does not pay a dividend